It’s amazing how many bad ideas actually turn into business brands.

 1. Goin’ Postal

-If you were alive in the 1980s or 1990s, you know the slang expression “going postal” refers to workplace rage that results in gun violence.
+If you were alive in the 1990s, you know that the slang expression “going postal” refers to workplace rage that results in gun violence.

 The shipping company Goin’ Postal was founded in 2002, according to its website, and — let’s say in spite of the name — now boasts hundreds of locations across the United States.